M-Davies/eye-of-horus/src/scripts/README.md

 7. File Is Of An Incompatible Type
 8. File Does Not Exist Locally
 9. File Does Not Exist In S3
-10. Stream Timeout Was Fired
+10. Stream Timeout Was Fired or face found did not match
 11. Stream Wasn't Found
 12. Stream Was Interrupted
 13. Invalid Action Type